evgenyneu/evgenii.com/blog/_posts/2015-09-01-localizing-numbers-date-time-and-names-in-ios-with-swift.md

 ---
 layout: blog_post
-title: "Localizing numbers, date, time and names in iOS with Swift."
+title: "Localizing numbers, date, time and names in iOS / Swift"
 meta_description: "This tutorial shows how to format numbers, dates, times and names for different languages in iOS using Swift."
 tags: programming
 ---